|

 Ephesus was also a cult centre for thousands of pilgrims who worshipped the female, first Cybele and then Artemis.

-The Temple of Artemis at Ephesus was regarded as one of the Seven Wonders of the Ancient World and for many it is a highlight of their travel in Turkey, even though only a few of the original columns remain.
+The Temple of Artemis at Ephesus was regarded as one of the Seven Wonders of the Ancient World.
+About 20 metres high and with 127 columns, it was three times the size of the Parthenon in Athens .
+For many it is a highlight of their holiday travel in Turkey, even though only a few of the original columns remain.

 The ruins of Ephesus are the best preserved of any Roman site in the Mediterranean and create what is probably the most realistic surviving example of life in a Roman city.